-Each cycle of the program begins with the training of educators.
+The extracurricular STEMpowering Youth program has run for 5 cycles, reaching 35 different areas all over Greece and educating hundreds of children.
+Each cycle of the extracurricular program begins with the training of educators.
 Our educators bring their appetite for creative, fun, and meaningful teaching of science, and the program offers them the tools they need to bring their students in touch with new technologies and scientific thinking through interactive learning.
 The tools provided by the program include digital teaching scenarios, a teaching handbook and project materials, supported by cooperative learning environments.
 Each participating educator becomes part of the STEMpowering Youth educational community in the online platform of the H2020 program “Open Schools for Open Societies”- “OSOS”, through which educational material and support is provided to schools all over the world, giving them an opportunity to share good teaching practices as well as their projects and creations.

-So far, the program has engaged dozens of middle-school and high-school students almost in every corner of Greece, including Thrace, the NE Aegean, the Dodecanese and Crete.
+So far, the program has engaged dozens of middle-school and high-school students almost in every corner of Greece, including Thrace, the NE Aegean, the Dodecanese, Crete, the North Aegean islands, the Ionian islands, Thessaly, the Peloponnese and Epirus.
 Each cycle lasts 2,5 months, with students following three-hour units centred around STEM-subjects on a weekly basis.
 Each unit focuses on interactive and project-base learning, with the right combination of theory and practice!
 One of the units focuses on water as a universal resource in our planet- during the class, students acquire first hand experimental experience of water’s properties, such as surface tension and diffusion, and of sustainable practices such as desalination!
 The unit on seismic activity includes interactive activities such as seismic wave simulation and building a seismic table, while students utilize teamwork, constructions and digital applications to enhance the Astronomy unit, exploring, among other things, planetary orbits and the phases of the moon.
 In addition, students are acquainted with new technologies, such as GPS systems and programming of the Arduino micro-controller.
 With their new knowledge on the function of photoresistors, distance, heat and various other sensors and the development of engineering and building skills, students are able to build their own thermometers, night-lights and other devices, acquiring the necessary skill-set to create their own innovative projects!

 Educators are encouraged to add their own personal touch to the classes, by adding their own activities and involving other educators of their local school community in the program.
 Thanks to STEMpoweringYouth, a nation-wide network and corresponding internet site has been created, connecting our educators all over Greece and allowing them to share their comments and observations on the program and exchange ideas and educational material.